 Student ID Cards

-Student ID cards can now be ordered online through Aurora!
-Whether it's your first card or a replacement card, please follow the steps below.
+Student photo ID cards are ordered through Aurora!
+Whether it's your first card or a replacement card, follow the steps below.

 Step 1: Getting ready to request your ID

 Since you are going to be requesting your ID online, you should have all your documents ready before you make your request.
 You will need to prepare the following:

 - A digital copy of your physical signature.

 - A digital copy of your government-issued photo ID.

 - A digital copy of your study permit (For international students in Canada, upload your study permit.)

 - Ensure your mailing address is up to date in Aurora.

 - If you have a preferred name, ensure it is updated in Aurora.

 You will need to make sure that the documents you submit follow the guidelines for Photo, Signature and accepted Government Issued ID.